 Commander Ryan Weeks is currently assigned as a Watch Commander who also oversees the Communications Center, the Field Training Program, and the SWAT Team.

 Ryan began his career with the Ventura Police Department in 1998.
 He was promoted to Corporal in July 2004, Sergeant in August 2006, and Commander in May of 2015.

 Ryan has worked a variety of assignments while working for VPD, including as Patrol Officer, Field Training Officer, Community Policing Officer, Street Crimes Detective, Defensive Tactics Instructor, and Special Enforcement Team (gangs violence suppression).
 Ryan has also supervised the Special Operations Unit, the SWAT Team, Major Crimes, and most recently, served as the Professional Standards Commander overseeing employee relations, employment, recruitment, background investigations, and training.

 Ryan holds a Bachelor’s degree from Westmont College and he is also a graduate of the POST Sherman Block Supervisory Leadership Institute.
 Ryan was the VPD Supervisor of the Year as well as the City of the Ventura Supervisor of the Year in 2012.

-Tom has an Associates degree in Administration of Justice from Ventura College and a Bachelor of Science degree in Organizational Management from the University of LaVerne.
-He is also a graduate of the POST Sherman Block Supervisory Leadership Institute.Contact Commander Tom Higgins: email@example.com, 805-339-4431.
+Mike served in the United States Marine Corps.
+He has a degree in Organizational Management from the University of La Verne and is a graduate of the Sherman Block Supervisory Leadership Institute.